TokisanGames/Terrain3D/doc/api/class_terrain3dassets.rst

 Saves this texture list resource to disk, if saved as an external ``.tres`` or ``.res`` resource file.

+path - specifies a directory and file name to use from now on.

 .. rst-class:: classref-item-separator

 ----